 Meditation is the dedicated act of focusing attention in order to quiet mental chatter and become still despite external stress and chaos.
 It’s becoming increasingly popular now that research is shedding light on the effectiveness of this ancient practice.
-You’ll even learn some basic meditations you can start now (because yes, you can meditate).
+Practiced regularly, meditation decreases distractibility and emotional reactivity to stressful situations and our own thoughts and feelings and increases a sense of calm and balance.1

 Meditation refers to a group of mind-body techniques that involve focusing attention.1 In meditation, people devote a set amount of time to quieting their thoughts by paying attention to something specific.2 Time spent meditating varies greatly, from less than a minute to an entire waking day, depending on the individual and the setting.

 Meditation is not about completely emptying the mind, as that isn’t possible.
-Instead, it’s about increasing your awareness of your thoughts, emotions, and actions and noticing when you are stuck so you can purposefully pause, reset, and shift your attention.3
+Instead, it’s about increasing your awareness of your thoughts, emotions, and actions and noticing when you are stuck so you can purposefully pause, reset, and shift your attention.
+The practice teaches you to be fully present in each moment, experiencing it as it is without judging or avoiding, and responding thoughtfully to people and situations rather than reacting emotionally.3

 Is There a Difference Between Meditation and Mindfulness?